Summary

 The finalised GPX route file will be sent out to all participants by 19/05/2026.
 The GPX will be sent in three formats:

-(1) A complete route covering the 162km in one circuit
+i.
+A complete route covering the 162km in one circuit

-(2) An 'outward' route taking you from the start line at MYCC to the campsite
+ii.
+An 'outward' route taking you from the start line at MYCC to the campsite

-(3) A 'return' route taking you from the campsite back to the finish line in Mytholmroyd.
+iii.
+A 'return' route taking you from the campsite back to the finish line in Mytholmroyd.

 10. The Badge

-It’ll be a cloth badge
+It will be an embroidered cloth badge